squareboat/nest-console/README.npm.md

-<div align="center"><strong>Integrate event listeners easily inside your nestjs application</strong></div>

-<div align="center">Custom implementation of event listeners.
-Now, run your decoupled code beautifully without ever bothering of shaking the main code.</div>
+# Nestjs Console

+Create beautiful CLI commands in your application.
+A simple NestJS CLI module, comes packaged with utilities.

 ## Features

 - *__Quick Setup__* - Quickly setup and configure your application

-- *__Loose coupling__* - Run codes in parallel accross modules, so that you never need to tightly couple the code.
+- *__Utilities__* - Comes packed with utilities to let you easily interact with console.

+- *__Beautiful Commands__* - Creating a beautiful command is as easy as creating a simple injector.

 ## Documentation

-To read the complete documentation, [click here](https://opensource.squareboat.com/nest-events/).
+To read the complete documentation, [click here](https://opensource.squareboat.com/nest-console/).

 ## Contributing

 To know about contributing to this package, read the guidelines [here](./CONTRIBUTING.md)

 ## About Us